Highlights: EU leaders arrive for two-day summit dominated by Brexit

 “We cannot break open or start to re-negotiate the withdrawal agreement.
 Then it is about clarification, the question is what language you put in this clarification.
 This is all up for debate.”

-“Today is about de-mystifying this whole Northern Ireland backstop.
+“Today is about demystifying this whole Northern Ireland backstop.
 Nobody in the EU wants to use it.
 But we need to have it.”

 “How to make that clarification on paper - that’s something we have to look at tonight.”